pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     return Response(), 200
 ```

-I decided not to do it.
+I decided however to skip the validation.
 That way one instance of a program can be used with multiple channels.

 You can run the your new app: